 Any Community Action Agency in Kansas is eligible for KACAP membership.
 Members are assessed annual dues and have the opportunity to participate on KACAP’s governing Board of Directors.
 The eight Community Action Agencies in Kansas are the members of KACAP.

-KACAP is staffed by two experienced professionals: Scott Anglemyer, Executive Director and Tiffany Jarvis, Director of Administration.
-Contact us to connect with your local CAA, to request advocacy partnerships, for speaking engagements and presentations on poverty in Kansas, and such.
+KACAP is staffed by two experienced professionals: Scott Anglemyer, Executive Director and Martha Hagedorn-Krass, Operations and Communications Director.
+Contact us to join the 10 by 30 initiative, connect with your local CAA, request advocacy partnerships, for speaking engagements and presentations on poverty in Kansas.